Paul Crosby (basketball)

 Paul James Crosby (January 21, 1989 – October 30, 2019) was an American basketball player.
-He was an honorable mention All-American college player at Mississippi Valley State University.
+He was an All-American college player at Mississippi Valley State University.

 College

 Crosby originally committed to the University of Toledo out of Holt High School in Holt, Michigan.
 However, he failed to qualify academically and instead ended up at Navarro College, a junior college in Texas.
 After junior college, he moved to Binghamton.
 But his time at Binghamton would be short-lived, as he was one of five players dismissed in the wake of the Binghamton University basketball scandal prior to the start of the 2009–10 season.

 He landed at Mississippi Valley State after sitting out the 2010–11 season as a transfer student.
 He had a strong two years at MVSU, earning first team All-Southwest Athletic Conference (SWAC) honors both years.
 As a senior in 2011–12, Crosby averaged 13.1 points and 7.4 rebounds per game and was named SWAC Player of the Year.
 He led the Delta Devils to the 2012 NCAA Tournament and was named an honorable mention All-American by the Associated Press.